betweenbrain/YATM/README.md

 If the `Load CSS` parameter is set to *yes*, you can easily override the default CSS by creating the stylesheet `/templates/yourtemplate/css/mod_yatm/yatm.css`.
 Otherwise, if it is set to *no*, you can add styles directly to your template's stylesheets.

 ---
+# Status
+Let's just call it Alpha for now.
+It works, but may change drastically at a moment's notice.

+---
 # Compatibility
 Tested with Joomla!
 1.5